mnit-rtmc/iris/docs/action_plans.md

 ### Action Tags

-Some *[MULTI]-like* tags are supported in [message pattern]s used by device actions.
-These tags are interpreted by IRIS before sending the message to a DMS.
-NOTE: they are **only** usable in action plan messages - not operator-selected ones.
+A device action [message pattern] is a message to display on a device.
+These patterns support additional *action tags* which are not valid [MULTI].
+They are only usable in device actions - not operator-composed messages.

+**Replace** tags are substituted with computed text before being sent to a sign.
+For example, a `[tt` *…* `]` tag will be replaced with the current estimated travel time.
+These tags can be used only on DMS devices.

-**Condition** action tags can also be used for non-DMS device types.
-This causes the device to be activated only when the condition is met.
+**Condition** tags add a stipulation which activates the device only when the condition is met.
+These tags can be used with any device type.

 Tag              | Description                                | Tag Mode
 -----------------|--------------------------------------------|---------